Letaryat/CS2-Poor-BombsiteLimiter/README.md

 | css_tpbsentity **ID** | Teleport to the entity that you placed |
 | css_bsentitylist | Prints all entities on map in player console |

+### [🚨] Plugin might be poorly written and have some issues.
+I have no idea what I am doing, but when tested it worked fine.